Illarion-eV/Illarion-Dev/README.md

 _both_ you cannot use the server.
 For website development you will also need the website repository.
 **Copy the file `.env.dist` and name that copy `.env`.
 Using a text editor, fill in local repository paths in `.env`**.
+For unused repositories paths can be left blank.

 ##### For Illarion developers with push access: